verrazzano/docs/content/en/docs/observability/logging/logs.md

 ---
-title: "Logging Components in Verrazzano"
+title: "About Logging Components in Verrazzano"
-description: "Learn about Verrazzano logging components"
+description: ""
 weight: 1
 draft: false
 ---